 TORA is the runway length made available for the ground run of an aircraft during takeoff.
 TODA is the length of the TORA plus the length of any additional runway beyond the far end of the takeoff run.
 ASDA is the TORA plus the length of the stopway declared available for acceleration and deceleration of an aircraft in the event of an aborted takeoff.
-LDA is the runway length made available and suitable for landing an aircraft.4 By employing declared distances, airports can designate a displaced threshold, which is located at a point on the runway other than the physical runway end and marks the beginning of the useable length of runway.
+LDA is the runway length made available and suitable for landing an aircraft.6 By employing declared distances, airports can designate a displaced threshold, which is located at a point on the runway other than the physical runway end and marks the beginning of the useable length of runway.
 Declared distances are frequently used by airports where there is inadequate area beyond a runway end to allow for the full length of an RSA.
-The portion of the RSA beyond the runway 12/30 declared distances are presented in Table 1-2.
+The portion of the RSA beyond the runway end can begin at the displaced threshold instead of the physical end of the runway.
+The Runway 12/30 declared distances are presented in Table 1-2.